Introduction

 - The difference between gray cast iron and malleable cast iron lies in the form of free carbon.
 In gray cast iron, free carbon takes the shape of flat or plate-like particles.
 In contrast, malleable cast iron contains graphite in the form of irregularly shaped spherical particles, which provide much greater strength than flakes.

-- Malleable C.I. is stronger and tougher, ductile, resistant to impact and easily machinable (due to the presence of graphite).
-Since the carbon change reaches only to a depth of about 10 mm, this process is not suitable for heavy castings.
-The application of malleable C.I. is considerably more limited than of gray C.I., because it is more expensive to produce and better mechanical properties are not required in most cases.
+- Malleable C.I. is stronger, tougher, ductile, impact resistant, and easily machinable due to graphite.
+Since carbon change occurs only up to about 10 mm, it is unsuitable for heavy castings.
+Its use is more limited than gray C.I. because it costs more to produce and its superior mechanical properties are often unnecessary.

 4.Ductile Cast Iron